 - Transition from S3 to Deep Glacier for TBs of media files will take time, so don’t expect it to immediately reduce your S3 costs

 - Unlike S3, each copy into Deep Glacier will incur a transition cost per file in addition to the storage.
 For large files the cost is negligible, but for small files such as documents the cost can be significant compared to the cost of storing the document in Deep Glacier.
-Recommendation is to use Deep Glacier for larger files such as your hi-res or raw media
+Recommendation is to use Deep Glacier for larger files such as your high-res or raw media

 - Restore from Deep Glacier is much slower compared to S3.
 The cost of restore also varies based on how fast do you wish to restore:

 |Standard||Within 1-2 days||Costs 10x more per GB|